Job Description Best Practices

 To find the right accountant for your business, consider trying out a few different recruiting strategies:

-- Join a professional accounting association: There are many national and local accounting associations you can tap into to find candidates (e.g., American Institute of CPAs, National Society of Accountants).
-With a membership, you can often access directories of members who match your hiring criteria.
+- Join a professional accounting association.
+There are many national and local accounting associations you can tap into to find candidates, such as the American Institute of CPAs or the National Society of Accountants.

-- Ask for referrals: Reach out to friends, family members and current employees and ask if they know or have worked with accountants they would recommend.
+- Ask for referrals.
+Reach out to professional contacts, friends, family members and current employees to ask whether they know or have worked with accountants they would recommend.

-- Recruit at local colleges: Attend job fairs at local colleges to recruit accountants who meet your education requirements.
+- Recruit at local colleges.
+Attend job fairs at local colleges to recruit accounting and finance candidates who meet your education requirements.

-- Familiarity with accounting software, such as QuickBooks
+- Proficiency with accounting software such as QuickBooks, SAP or Xero

 Writing an accountant job description

-A thoughtful description is important to finding qualified accountant candidates.
-An accountant job description should include a compelling summary of the role, a detailed list of duties and responsibilities and the required and preferred skills for the position.
+An accountant job description typically includes a compelling summary of the role, a detailed list of duties and responsibilities and the required and preferred skills for the position.
+You may also include information about your company culture and benefits to attract candidates for your open role.

 Interviewing accountant candidates